Ian Brossat

-Ian Brossat ([jan bʁɔsa]; born 23 April 1980) is a French politician.
-Since 2008, he has been a member of the Paris Council, representing the 18th arrondissement, elected as a Communist.
+Ian Brossat ([jan bʁɔsa]; born 23 April 1980) is a French politician and since September 2023 a member of the Senate representing the Communist Party, sitting with the Communist, Republican, Citizen and Ecologist group.

+Biography

+Ian Brossat is the son of Alain Brossat, a philosopher and professor at University of Paris VIII, and Swedish-born Sylvia Klingberg.
+Brossat's grandfather Marcus Klingberg was a Polish-born Israeli epidemiologist, veteran of the Red Army and Soviet spy.
+His maternal grandmother, Adjia Eisman (also known as Wanda Yashinskaya), was a Holocaust survivor all of whose family perished.

+From 2008 he was a member of the Paris Council, representing the 18th arrondissement, elected as a Communist.
 He stood for election to the National Assembly in 2012, losing to Daniel Vaillant.

-Ian Brossat is the son of Alain Brossat, a philosopher and professor at University of Paris VIII, and Swedish-born Sylvia Klingberg.
-Brossat's grandfather Marcus Klingberg was a Polish-born Israeli epidemiologist, who was convicted of spying for the Soviet Union.
-His maternal grandmother, Adjia Eisman (also known as Wanda Yashinskaya), was a survivor of the Warsaw Ghetto.
+Brossat graduated from the École normale supérieure de Lyon.
 Ian Brossat is gay; he married his husband Brice in 2013.

-Brossat graduated from the École normale supérieure de Lyon.